monkstone/monkstone.github.com/_posts/2021-10-08-ManjaroArm.md

 <img src="/assets/steinberg.png">

+This above sketch is using the regular processing video library and a USB camera, you should not need to use [legacy driver][gohai]...

 #### You can also create and run py5 sketches on ManjaroArm (RaspbianOS is untested) ####

 See processing [forum][]